+The cost of a patio can range from $800 to $4,000 plus.
 The paving materials you select and the size of your patio are the main factors in determining price.
-Depending on these, the cost of a patio can range from $800 to $4,000 plus.

 - Pro Tip: If paving your entire patio with stone is too costly, opt for a concrete patio accented with stone borders or bands.

 Another factor that will impact the cost of a patio is the intricacy of the design.
 If your patio is going to have lots of curves or a complicated paving pattern expect to pay considerably more.
 This price increase is due to the additional time and effort it will take to install the patio.
 Anytime a contractor has to make special cuts or spend time laying pavers in an exact pattern the labor costs are going to go up.

 Preparing the Subgrade

 Yet another issue that can increase patio cost is preparing the soil that will support it.
 If the subgrade is not prepared properly your new patio could settle and crack.
 It is well worth paying extra to ensure that your patio is being installed on firm ground that won't shift or wash away.
 Typically the soil will need to be compacted and any drainage issues will need to be remedied.
 If you plan to have a dry laid stone or paver patio then a layer of gravel and sand will need to be compacted over the existing soil.

 In northern regions, soils freeze in winter.
 For these locations it is essential that the foundations for the patio extend well below the frost line if they are to remain stable throughout the spring when freeze-thaw causes soils to heave.
 Each microclimate will have it's own designated frost depth recognized by the building department.
 This establishes the minimum depth of the setting bed for a patio, which demands the entire space be dug out and aggregates of different sizes shipped to the site to install in layers.
 The deeper the cut, the more layers the higher the cost.